Standard Motor Company: Second World War

 The company continued to produce its cars during the Second World War, but now mainly fitted with utility bodies ("Tillys").
-However, the most famous war-time product was the de Havilland Mosquito aircraft, mainly the FB VI version, of which more than 1100 were made.
-750 Airspeed Oxfords were also made as well as 20,000 Bristol Mercury VIII engines, and 3,000 Bristol Beaufighter fuselages.
+However, the most famous war-time product was the de Havilland Mosquito aircraft, mainly the FB VI version, of which more than 1,100 were made.
+750 Airspeed Oxfords were also made as well as 20,000 Bristol Mercury VIII radial engines, and 3,000 Bristol Beaufighter fuselages.

-Other wartime products included 4000 Beaverette light armoured cars and a prototype lightweight "Jeep" type vehicle.
+Standard's output included 4000 Beaverette light armoured cars, the first ones built from Standard Flying Fourteen chassis and a prototype lightweight "Jeep" type vehicle.

 Post-war years

-With peace, the pre-war Eight and Twelve fitted with 1776cc engine sold as 14 hp cars were quickly back in production using tools carefully stored since 1939.
+With peace, the pre-war Eight, and the Twelve (now fitted with a larger 1776cc engine and sold as the Fourteen, were quickly back in production using tools carefully stored since 1939.
 Of greater significance was the 1945 purchase, arranged by Sir John Black for £75,000, of the Triumph Motor Company.
 Triumph had gone into receivership in 1939, and was now reformed as a wholly owned subsidiary of Standard, named Triumph Motor Company (1945) Limited.
-The Triumph factory was near the city centre and had been completely destroyed in the blitz.
+The Triumph factory was near Coventry city centre and had been completely destroyed in the blitz.
 A lucrative deal was also arranged to build the small Ferguson Company tractor.
 This arrangement was considered primarily by Black as a means to securing increased profits to fund new car development.